 The specified capital allowances that have been disallowed under section 23A(2) are carried forward to the succeeding year of assessment under section 23A(4).
 The amount so carried forward is deemed to be a deduction to which the taxpayer is entitled in that succeeding year, subject once again to any limitation imposed by section 23A(2).

-In other words, the capital allowances carried forward will only be allowed when there is sufficient net rental income from the letting of affected assets.
+In other words, the capital allowances carried forward will be allowed only when there is sufficient net rental income from the letting of affected assets.
+Disallowed capital allowances are carried forward indefinitely until absorbed by any future net rental income except when the affected asset is sold.
+See Examples 2 and 3 in the Annexure.